viren1993/javascript/reactjs/1-React Fundamentals.md

 Ternary (condition ? x : y)
 && operator

-Q: How do you conditionally render components in React?
-A: You can use JS logic like ternary operators or logical && to conditionally display elements.

 ✅ 7.
 List Rendering with Keys
 Use .map() to loop through arrays
 Each child should have a unique key prop